love. week eight.

 I dropped acid last weekend.

 This was the second time that I’ve done acid.
 The first time was right after I transferred to Penn, and it is (unfortunately) no exaggeration to say that it was the worst experience of my life.
-The way that I see it, acid took my deepest, darkest, most intimate self and then multiplied it by 10000 and then recreated my entire mind/world in its image.
+The way that I see it, acid took my deepest, darkest, most terrifying inner self, multiplied it by 10000 and then recreated my entire mind/world in its image.

 This was a world that was literally constructed around the most intense shame, guilt, self-disgust, insecurity, and paranoia.
 There is no place to hide, nowhere to go, and nothing to protect myself with.
 And it lasts for an eternity.